mmbman/Katagiri/1980-03-15-Save-All-Sentient-Beings.md

 So that is the third.
 Is that clear?
 Second one, feeling, is before your consciousness works; that is feeling or reception.
 Without this we cannot experience the function of perception.

 And fourth, impulses: Later I will explain this ...
 Sometimes we call it ‘volition’, or ‘will’.
-It’s a very complicated term; it’s very difficult to find an appropriate term.
-But Conze says that is the “together-maker”.
+It’s a very complicated term; it’s very difficult to find an appropriate [translation].
+But Conze says it is the “together-maker”.
 Basically, there is something to make something together.
 I don’t know what it is. *[He laughs.]* That is called samskara.
 Anyway, later I will explain.

 That is impulses, and then consciousness.
 If you perceive something, then on the bottom of your consciousness, on the bottom of your life, there are some powers, energies, to collect and make something, form your experience through the perception and feeling.
 Then immediately ... that is consciousness.